 - Retrieve confirmation code by email and tap Activate

 How do I view monthly statements for my auto loan?

-You can access your Consumer Loan Statements anytime by signing in to your account.
+You can access your monthly Consumer Loan Statements anytime by signing in to your account.
 Statements are available for up to 36 months and appear in PDF format, making it easy for you to print or save.
-You can also update your statement delivery preference to no longer receive paper statements.
-If you’ve signed up for automatic or recurring payments, you no longer receive paper statements, but may reinstate paper statements at any time.
+You can also update your statement delivery preference so that you no longer receive paper statements.
+And, if you’ve signed up for automatic or recurring payments, you won't receive paper statements.
+You may reinstate paper statements at any time.

 How do I switch to paperless statements for my auto loan?

 Learn how to enroll in paperless statements.

 Can I change my payment due date?

 No. loan payment due dates cannot be modified.